teemo/timezone-lookup/README.md

 ## Dataset

 The key resource of the library is the dataset.
-Let's see how was generated (notice that the library uses the generated dataset directly):
+Let's see how it was generated (notice that the library uses the generated dataset directly):

 ```
  ____________________________      _______________      ________________      _____________